Here are some answers to common questions about Private Coaching and the Jason Hart Racing School.

 A: Yes, starting as a fabricator and machinist moving on to crew chief and then the driver role I became a racer through a road less traveled.
 This path as taught me about the mechanical workings of the car developing a feel and knowledge for the balance of a car.
 I am available to answer your questions regarding your current balance and what changes I would recommend to fine tune your vehicle for the track.

-If there are any other questions you have please contact me with the above link.
-J
+If there are any other questions you have please contact me.
+Thank you, J